Finding Rumor Sources on Random Trees: Introduction

-\item[4.] {\em Generic random tree, SI model with generic spreading time}: for generic expanding random tree with generic spreading time (see Section \ref{ssec:randTree} for definition), we establish that the probability of correct source detection remains bounded away from $0$.
+For generic expanding random trees with generic spreading times (see Section \ref{ssec:randTree} for definition), we establish that the probability of correct source detection remains bounded away from $0$.
 The precise result is stated as Theorem \ref{thm:randtree}.

 \end{itemize}